Updated: February 2026

 Can I Use Section 179 Every Year?

 Yes.
-Section 179 is a permanent tax code provision that allows annual deductions for qualifying purchases made by year-end.
-However, limits based on annual spending and taxable income apply, so it’s important to consult a tax professional to optimize your yearly strategy.
+Section 179 is a permanent tax code provision that allows annual deductions for qualifying property placed in service by the end of your tax year.
+However, annual dollar limits, a phase-out threshold, and a taxable income limitation apply, so it’s important to consult a tax professional to optimize your yearly strategy.

 What Vehicles Qualify for Section 179?